ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 Sends Retry-After headers to clients, indicating when they can retry.

-Returns a clear 429 response with JSON message.
+Returns a clear 429 response with a JSON message.

 Fully additive and does not interfere with existing JWT authentication or other middleware.